flow-hydraulics/flow-wallet-api/README.md

 - [ ] Set up a user account with non-fungible token collections (`NFT.Collection`)
 - [ ] Send non-fungible token withdrawals from a user account
 - [ ] Detect non-fungible token deposits to a user account
+- [ ] View the non-fungible tokens owned by the admin account
+- [ ] View the non-fungible tokens owned by a user account

 ## Getting Started